Before You Read

 “More than can be said.”
 At a funeral.

-Ghislaine grew up in a world where loyalty was literal national security.
-Where secrets were currency.
-Where allegiance to powerful institutions was how the family survived and thrived.
-She didn’t have to be recruited into espionage culture.
-She was raised in it.
-Her Type 6 patterns — loyalty, secrecy, attachment to authority — were not just personal psychology.
-They were the Maxwell family operating system.
+Why does this matter for Ghislaine’s psychology?
+Because she grew up in a world where loyalty was literal national security.
+Secrets were currency.
+Allegiance to powerful institutions was how the family survived.
+She didn’t have to be recruited into espionage culture — she was raised in it.
+The Type 6 patterns that defined her adult life — loyalty, secrecy, attachment to authority — were the Maxwell family operating system.

 The Collapse: November 1991